julekgwa/fedora-fresh-installation-todo/README.md

-# Things to Do After Fresh Installation
+# Things to Do After Fresh Installation of Fedora 22+

 # Download
 ```